jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 $$

 ### Cost function
-Deep learning is based on knowing your cost.
-But how you define your cost?
+**Deep learning is knowing your cost.** But how to define the cost?
 San Francisco is about 400 miles from Los Angels.
-It cost about $50 for the gas.
+It costs about $60 for the gas.
 When you order food from a restaurant, they do not deliver to home more than a few miles away.
-From their prespective, the cost to them grow expotentially.
+From their prespective, the cost grows expotentially with distance.
 So there are many definitions of cost.
 In DL, our objective is not knowing the value of the cost, but find a set of $$W$$ to make cost the lowest.
-Therefore, we do have many flexibility for the cost function as long as we can find the right $$W$$.
-There are objectives to punish heavily on outliners or to rewards more on have more 0s.
+Therefore, we have many flexibility for the cost function as long as we can find this set of $$W$$.
+There are objectives to punish outliners heavily.
 But there are other important consideration include how easy and how fast to optimize the cost function.
-Does the cost function help to solve the gradient diminishing problem?
+Does the cost function solve the gradient diminishing problem?

 #### Cross entropy cost function
-Cross entropy measure the difference between 2 distribution. (aka probability distribution.)
-Is that appropriate as a cost function for a network predicts a probability value.
-$$
-H(y, \hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} = -\sum_i y_i \log \hat{y}_i
-$$

 Apply NLL to find the cost function for a classification problem:

 $$